-Tip: Ensure to invest in a microwave safe measuring jug so that it be used to soften or melt butter.
+Tip: Ensure to invest in a microwave-safe measuring jug to soften or melt butter.

 Designated mixing bowls of varying sizes are non-negotiable when you want to get baking.
-It goes without saying that recipes require numerous ingredients, however, having various mixing bowls allows you to measure out and keep them separate until combining is required.
+It goes without saying that recipes require various ingredients, however, having various mixing bowls allows you to measure out and keep them separate.
 Seemingly unimportant, but with practice, you’ll appreciate the tip no end.

 Do you want a lumpy batter?
 Or bumpy cake mixture?
 Do you want evenly dusted cake tops and crepes?
-A sieve will be one of the most inexpensive tools in your kit but will make the difference between a good consistency and a silky smooth (i.e. GREAT) consistency.
+A sieve will be one of the most inexpensive tools in your kit but will make the difference between a right consistency and a silky smooth (i.e., GREAT) consistency.